Adapted from the King Arthur Flour Cookbook

 After attending a King Arthur Flour baking tour last fall, my friend Katie posted detailed notes on what she learned along with the recipe for Walter Sands’ Basic White (or Whole Wheat) Bread.
 She also explains how to do a “head-and-shoulders” shaping technique, which helps prevent air pockets from forming in the finished loaves.

-- 1 packet active dry yeast; or 2 1/2 teaspoons instant yeast or active dry yeast
+- 2 teaspoons (7 g) instant yeast or active dry yeast

-- (Note: I did this in my stand mixer.)
+- (Note: I do this in my stand mixer.)
 Pour the warm water into a mixing bowl.
-Add the sugar or honey and then the yeast.
+Add the sugar and then the yeast.

 - Place the dough in a greased bowl, turn it over to coat all sides, and cover the bowl.
 Let it rise in a draft-free place until doubled, 1 to 2 hours.
 Deflate the dough, and divide it in half.
-Form into loaves — see Katie’s post for instructions re “head-and-shoulders” shaping method — and place in well-greased 8 1/2″ x 4 1/2″ loaf pans.
+Form into loaves and place in well-greased 8 1/2″ x 4 1/2″ loaf pans.
 Let rise until the dough domes an inch above the rim of the pans, another hour or so.

 - After the dough has been rising for 30 minutes, preheat the oven to 350°F. When the loaves are sufficiently risen, bake for 30 to 35 minutes, or until nicely browned.
 Remove from the oven and tip the breads out of their pans.
 Place on a rack to cool completely before slicing.